Last Updated: May 13, 2026

 Economic cycles affect buyer confidence and availability of financing.
 During economic booms, exit multiples tend to be higher as more buyers compete for acquisitions with readily available capital.
 Conversely, during downturns, multiples often compress as buyers become more cautious and financing becomes more expensive.

-Maximizing an exit multiple requires strategic planning and execution:
+Maximizing an exit multiple requires strategic planning and plenty of operational discipline.

 1. Strong Financial Performance: Consistent growth in revenue and EBITDA